aced-differentiate/auto_cat/README.md

 # AutoCat

-AutoCat is a suite of python tools for sequential learning with candidate selection metrics for materials applications.
-It additionally has tools for automated structure generation related to catalysis.
+AutoCat is a suite of python tools for **sequential learning for materials applications** and **automating structure generation for DFT catalysis studies.**

 Development of this package stems from [ACED](https://www.cmu.edu/aced/), as part of the ARPA-E DIFFERENTIATE program.